How Can Data Mining Enhance Supply Chain Management?

 - Well-timed processing of mass information

-- Right selection of cooperation partners
+- The right selection of cooperation partners

 - Better management of the loopholes in supply chains